 Publishing InstituteJoin fellow writers for a day-long event exploring the many facets of publishing.
-Learn more about query letters, custom publishing, writing communities and landing your first book deal.
 Practice pitching your project with an agent and hear from Dean Bakopoulos, whose Summerlong: A Novel is being acclaimed as his breakout novel.
 His keynote, "Unstoppable Stories: From "Hamlet" to "The Hungry Caterpillar" will address the nuts and bolts of narrative and structure and writing clear, powerful stories.

 Friday, September 25, 2015